IIHIHIKII/ZenIP-private/ZenIP-000.md

 the ZenIP number, "Y" is a serial number (starting at 1), and "ext" is replaced by the actual file extension (e.g. "png").

-### ZenIP Categories
+## ZenIP Types

-There are several kinds of ZenIP:
+There are several types of ZenIP:

 -   A Consensus ZenIP describes a change that affects the consensus protocol followed by all Horizen implementations.